-- Regional aid: new Guidelines on national regional aid enter into force in July 2014.

-- Research and Development and

-- Innovation: the 2006 Framework for State aid for R&D and Innovation has been extended until June 2014 and new rules are under consultation.

-- Environmental aid: the 2008 Guidelines on State aid for environmental protection, and new rules are under consultation.

-- Disadvantaged and disabled workers: the 2009 Commission Communication on the criteria for the compatibility analysis of State aid to disadvantaged and disabled workers subject to individual notification.
+- Regional aid: new Guidelines on national regional aid entered into force in July 2014. - Research and Development and Innovation: a new Framework for State aid for R&D was introduced in 2014, and further exemptions are contained in the 2014 General Block Exemption Regulation. - Environmental aid: the 2014 Guidelines on State aid for environmental protection. - Disadvantaged and disabled workers: the 2009 Commission Communication on the criteria for the compatibility analysis of State aid to disadvantaged and disabled workers subject to individual notification.

-- Training aid: the 2009 Commission

-Communication on the criteria for the

-compatibility analysis of training State aid

-cases subject to individual notification.

-- Risk capital: the 2006 Guidelines on State aid to promote risk capital investments in small and medium sized enterprises (SMEs) are due to be replaced in July 2014, and will complement the General Block Exemption Regulation.

-- Rescue and restructuring aid: the 2004

-Guidelines on State aid for rescuing and

-restructuring firms in difficulty have been
+- Training aid: the 2009 Commission Communication on the criteria for the compatibility analysis of training State aid cases subject to individual notification. - Risk capital: the 2014 Guidelines on State aid to promote risk finance investments, which complement the General Block Exemption Regulation. - Rescue and restructuring aid: new Guidelines on State aid for rescuing and restructuring non-financial undertakings in difficulty were adopted in 2014.

-extended until the Commission adopts new

-rules later in 2014.